 WHY should you make a Channel?
 There are three different reasons why you’d utilize a Localist Channel:

-- Curation.
+- Promotion.
 This would be the case for temporary needs, like a limited series or festival, or for a more permanent centralization need, like a common theme of diversity or sustainability.
 You can also pull from multiple criteria, making Channels much more robust than just a landing page or a filter.